qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ## Maps
 ### Overview
-The Geomap chart is a map of a country, continent, or a region, with colors and values assigned to specific regions and addresses.
+The Geomap chart is a map of a country, continent, or region, with colors and values assigned to specific regions and addresses.
 Values are displayed as bubbles, dots, or colors with the option of hover text for data points.

 ### When to Use It
 Bubble Maps show aggregated values in locations with each bubble area proportional to the value being represented.
 These are best suited for comparing proportions over geographic regions.